 When it comes to putting sales strategy into action, your current CRM will greatly assist you by helping you consolidate data through a customer journey map.
 It would also provide insight into your customers' online activity.
 However, CRM customization adds or modifies new features to make the software a better fit for your company's sales strategy.

 The majority of customer relationship management systems provide you with sufficient capability out of the box to manage all usual use-case situations.
-With a bespoke or customized CRM solution, you no longer need to use different SaaS services for every operation.
+With a bespoke or customized CRM solutions, you no longer need to use different SaaS services for every operation.
 Customization paves the door for far more value to be extracted from your CRM product by adapting it to your particular requirements.

 An example of a CRM marketing strategy would be to focus on specific touchpoints for leading prospective clients to the sales pipeline.
 You can customize your CRM to collect the required data.
 It would allow you to analyze customer behavior and create more touchpoints, eventually aiding in more effective sales strategy development.